- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to carefully consider the number of drives in a NAS QNAP ES1640dc v2 device's RAID array to strike a balance between data redundancy, performance, and the risk of data loss.
 Regular backups and monitoring the health of the drives can also help mitigate potential data loss risks.

-Although NAS ES1640dc v2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ES1640dc v2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -